|Acrolinx Content Analyzer||1.3, 1.3.1, 1.3.2|

 Starting a Check

-After you're done with selecting your files, you're ready to start a check.
+After selecting your files, you're ready to start a check.

 You'll see the status window, that tells you which document the Content Analyzer is processing and at which stage it’s at.
 Depending on how many files you've selected, the check might take a while.
 Take a break and we'll let you know when the check is done.